Y-Sui/Semantic-Parsing-for-KGQA/README.md

     --save_steps 10000 \
     --seed 1234 \
 ```
-The `model_name_or_path' refers to the pretrained_model files' name, ``train_file' refers to the training dataset of the model, 'validation_file' refers to the validation dataset of the model, 'text_column' refers to the query which needs to obtain the correponding core inferential chain, 'summary_column' refers to the corresponding core inferential of the query.
+The 'model_name_or_path' refers to the pretrained_model files' name, 'train_file' refers to the training dataset of the model, 'validation_file' refers to the validation dataset of the model, 'text_column' refers to the query which needs to obtain the correponding core inferential chain, 'summary_column' refers to the corresponding core inferential of the query.
 To be noted that the 'per_device_train/eval_batch_size' have a huge impact on the performance of the finetuning.

 To see all the possible command line options, run: